ukrishna365/RAG-arXiv/README.md

 - **Chunking & Embedding:** Splits text into overlapping chunks and generates embeddings using `paraphrase-MiniLM-L3-v2` for efficiency.
 - **FAISS Vector Store:** Enables fast similarity search to find the most relevant document chunks.
 - **OpenAI RAG Generation:** Prompts GPT-4o using retrieved chunks as context to ensure answers are grounded in actual arXiv papers.
-- **.env API Key Handling:** Keeps OpenAI keys secure and out of the codebase.

 ---